devarchanadev/Crime_Insights-_Predictive_Modeling_of_Crime_Rates/README.md

 2. **Simple Linear Regression**: Fitted individual models for each predictor.
 3. **Multiple Linear Regression**: Developed a comprehensive model using all predictors.
 4. **Non-linear Analysis**: Investigated potential non-linear relationships using polynomial terms.
+5. **Other methods used**: Best subset selection, the lasso, ridge regression, and PCR.

 ## 🔑 Key Findings